-Design of any new facilities will incorporate Americans with Disabilities Act standards.
+Maintenance of and repairs to existing facilities and design of any new facilities will incorporate Americans with Disabilities Act standards.

+Management of existing recreation sites, areas, and associated improvements will continue and site expansion is allowed.
 If demand warrants, new recreation sites and areas will be developed to protect cultural and natural values and provide for public health and safety.
 Tourism opportunities are allowed if consistent with other resource objectives.